 Florence has many great areas to stay in

 Because the city center of Florence is pretty small, there are so many great areas to stay in and it’s not easy to go wrong.
-Personally, I love the quieter Oltrarno area, especially around Santo Spirito, but there aren’t any really bad areas as long as you’re near-ish to the Duomo.
+Personally, I love the quieter, more local Oltrarno area, especially around Santo Spirito, but there aren’t any really bad areas as long as you’re within a 15-minute walk to the Duomo.

 When choosing your accommodation, I recommend checking reviews to see if there are a lot of comments about outside noise.
 If your window backs onto a busy pedestrian street, it could be very loud, even with the windows closed.